Friendly-Pixel/grid-editor/README.md

 Installation
 ------------

-* __Dependencies:__ Grid Editor depends on jQuery, jQuery UI, Font Awesome, and Bootstap, so make sure you have included those in the page.
+* __Dependencies:__ Grid Editor depends on jQuery, jQuery UI, Font Awesome 4 or 5, and Bootstap 4, so make sure you have included those in the page.
     * If you want to use the tincyMCE integration, include tinyMCE and tinyMCE jQuery plugin as well.
     * If you want to use the summernote integration, include summernote as well.
     * If you want to use the CKEditor integration... you get the point.